Quantifying the Preferential Direction of the Model Gradient in Adversarial Training With Projected Gradient Descent: Approach

 \subsubsection{Indirect generation of $\widehat{\Delta x}$}

 We propose an indirect method for estimating $\Delta x$ as a strategy to scale it to multiclass datasets.
 This method can be easily adapted to new datasets since it uses, with no modifications, any available established \gls*{cGAN}~\cite{cgan} for the datasets of interest.
-We select a \gls*{cGAN} proposed by \citet{cifar10gan}, that offers competitive results for the CIFAR-10 dataset~\cite{cifar10}.
-After training a conditional generator $G$, we follow a similar algorithm for projection to the \gls*{GAN} manifold as in the Defense-GAN method~\cite{defensegan}, precalculating the projection of all images in a dataset to all possible destination classes.
+After training a conditional generator $G$, we follow a similar algorithm for projection to the \gls*{GAN} manifold as in the Defense-GAN method~\cite{defensegan}.
 In other words, we iteratively find, for each image $x$, the optimal latent space vector